Japanese invasion of Taiwan (1874): Expedition

 Saigō arrived with more troops on 22 May.
 Colonel Sakuma Samata commanding a 150-strong force marched too far inland and was ambushed by 70 Mudan fighters, commencing the Battle of Stone Gate.
-The aborigines were already in pre-selected ambush positions behind stone, while the Japanese had to make do with what cover they could find from rocks seated in the waist-deep river and only being able to employ 30 troops at one time due to the terrain.
+The indigenous Taiwanese people were already in pre-selected ambush positions behind stone, while the Japanese had to make do with what cover they could find from rocks seated in the waist-deep river and only being able to employ 30 troops at one time due to the terrain.
 Early in the engagement Sakuma ordered a retreat, but was completely ignored by his troops who continued to fight.
 The fighting lasted a little over an hour, until Sakuma ordered 20 riflemen to scale a cliff to his left and fire on the natives from above while the men in the river continued to press them.
 Upon seeing the 20 riflemen atop the cliff, the natives retreated.
 The Mudan lost 16 men including their chief, Agulu, and his son with many more wounded.
 The Japanese suffered seven casualties including an officer and 30 wounded.

 The Japanese army split into three forces and headed in different directions, the south, north, and central routes.
 The south route army was ambushed by the Kuskus tribe and lost three soldiers.
-A counterattack defeated the Kuskus fighter and the Japanese burnt their villages.
+A counterattack defeated the Kuskus fighters and the Japanese burned their villages.
 The central route was attacked by Mudan and two or three soldiers were wounded.
-The Japanese burnt their villages.
+The Japanese burned their villages.
 The north route attacked the Nünai village.
-On 3 June, they burnt all the villages that had been occupied.
+On 3 June, they burned all the villages that had been occupied.
 On 1 July, the new leader of the Mudan tribe and the chief of Kuskus admitted defeat and promised not to harm shipwrecked castaways.
-Surrendered aborigines were given Japanese flags to fly over their villages.
-They were viewed as a symbol of peace with Japan and protection from rival tribes by the aborigines.
-To the Japanese, it was a symbol of jurisdiction over the aborigines.
+Surrendered indigenous people were given Japanese flags to fly over their villages.
+They were viewed as a symbol of peace with Japan and protection from rival tribes by the indigenous people.
+To the Japanese, it was a symbol of jurisdiction over the indigenous Taiwanese.
 Chinese forces arrived on 17 June and a report by Fujian Administration Commissioner reported that all 56 representatives of the tribes except for Mudan, Zhongshe and Linai, who were not present due to fleeing from the Japanese, complained about Japanese bullying.